Promoting Coexistence

 Philip J. Briggs

-Philip grew up in the Amboseli ecosystem and recalls tales of Maasai warriors killing lions from as early as the age of five.
-Having only seen dead lions as a child, Philip’s passion to save lions and find ways for coexistence with local communities is a vision that drives his work in the field as our Lion Monitoring Manager.
+Philip grew up in the Amboseli ecosystem, hearing tales of Maasai warriors killing lions from as early as five years old.
+Having only seen dead lions as a child, he developed a deep passion for lion conservation and coexistence with local communities.
+Combining this with his love for creativity and imagery, Philip also serves as the creative lead for the organization.

 Salisha Chandra